APR FAQs

 Do I need to travel to Auckland to do APR?

-Yes.
-The Capabilities Framework workshop is held over two days in Auckland.
-It is highly desirable that all candidates attend this in person which is the one time the entire ‘class’ is together.
+Yes but only for the Capabilities Framework workshop which is held over two days in Auckland.
+It is a requirement that all candidates attend this in person which is the one time the entire ‘class’ is together.

 I can’t make all the dates, does this matter?